Online Historic Environment Record (HER)

-Enquirers are encouraged to use our online enquiry form which prompts users to give us the information we need to accept and respond quickly to enquiries.
+Use our online HER enquiry form which you to give us the information we need to accept and respond quickly to enquiries.

 Please feel free to contact the HER to discuss your requirements before submitting an enquiry (contact details at the bottom of this page).

 The Dorset Historic Environment Record is situated at County Hall in Dorchester, which is open to the public 8.40am to 5.20pm (Monday to Thursday) and 8.40am to 4pm (Friday) and closed on Saturday and Sunday, on bank holidays, Christmas and New Year's Day.
 Personal visits to the Historic Environment Record can be made during these hours by appointment.

 Visitors are asked to book an appointment as space is limited, and we have other commitments; without an appointment you may be disappointed.
 It may be possible to visit the HER outside office hours or on Saturday morning, by arrangement.

 A work space is available for HER users.
 Wheelchair access is possible via a lift.
 Resources in the HER space include a limited number of journals, monographs and other publications, and copies of unpublished reports (called 'grey literature' in our jargon), aerial photographs, and a variety of material relating to designated heritage assets.
 A photocopier is available.
 Kitchen and cafeteria facilities may be used by HER visitors.